1iveowl/Simple-Http-Listener-PCL/README.md

 }
 ```

-To respond to an incoming Http Request is easy too.
-Added the following code to
+To respond to an incoming Http Request is easy too and look something like this:
 ```cs
 using HttpListener = SimpleHttpServer.Service.HttpListener;